Our Lady of Suyapa

-Our Lady of Suyapa (Spanish: Nuestra Señora de Suyapa), also known as the Virgin of Suyapa (Spanish: Virgen de Suyapa), is a title of the Virgin Mary, mother of Jesus Christ.
-An 18th-century cedar wood statue (6 cm/2.3 in) of the Virgin is perhaps Honduras' most popular religious image, and the focus of an extensive pilgrimage.
+Our Lady of Suyapa (Spanish: Nuestra Señora de Suyapa), also known as the Virgin of Suyapa (Spanish: Virgen de Suyapa), is a Roman Catholic title of the Blessed Virgin Mary from the 18th-century made of cedar wood statue (6 cm/2.3 in) widely venerated by its devotees.

-The statue is kept in the Basílica de Suyapa in Suyapa, a suburb of the capital Tegucigalpa, and toured through various other parts of Honduras each year in early February.
-Many thousands of people from all over Central America make pilgrimages to visit the statue on her name day, February 3, a commemoration of the day she was found in 1747.
+The statue is kept in the Basílica of Suyapa, Tegucigalpa, Honduras, where many make pilgrimages to visit the statue on February 3, a commemoration of the day she was found in 1747.
 The statue has been stolen and then recovered on two occasions.

-Our Lady of Suyapa is the Patroness of Honduras.
+Pope Pius XII issued a Pontifical decree Simulacrum Beatæ Mariæ declaring the namesake title as the Patroness of Honduras on 25 April 1953.
+Pious devotees funded the construction for a Marian shrine in 1954.
+Pope John Paul II visited the shrine of the image in 8 March 1983.
+Pope Benedict XVI approved the request of the Government of Honduras to install a replica image at the Vatican Gardens on 20 September 2013.
+Pope Francis raised her shrine to the status of Minor Basilica via decree on 28 August 2015.

 Discovery

 The Basilica of the Virgin of Suyapa.

 The festival of the Virgin of Suyapa.

 There are several different versions of how the statue of the Virgin of Suyapa was discovered.

 Many Hondurans believe the statue was miraculously discovered in late January or early February 1747 by a labourer, Alejandro Colindres.
 Colindres and an 8-year-old boy had been sent by Colindres's mother to clear some cornfields on Piligüin mountain, northeast of Tegucigalpa.
 On the way back, they were overtaken by nightfall and decided to sleep outside.
 During the night, Colindres was awakened by a sharp pain in his side, and discovered that he was sleeping on something.
 Later versions of the story claim that without looking at the object, Colindres threw it as far away as he could, only to find it underneath him as he lay down again.
 This detail, however, is not present in early versions of the story.
 The next morning, Colindres discovered that he had been sleeping on a tiny statue of the Blessed Virgin Mary, which he took home with him and set up on the family altar in his mother's house.
 There it remained for the next 20 years.

 By 1777, a chapel was constructed for the statue.
 The first shrine of our Lady of Suyapa was blessed in 1780.
 The first notable attested miracle occurred in 1796.

 The statue has been stolen twice.
-In 1986 it was stolen and stripped of its gold, silver, and jewels, and left in the men's room of the restaurant La Terrraza de Don Pepe in Tegucigalpa.
+In 1986, it was stolen and stripped of its gold, silver, and jewels, and left in the men's room of the restaurant La Terrraza de Don Pepe in Tegucigalpa.